-In addition to the above online content, MCP students will attend a 4-5 day high quality practicum and assessment process that will help to consolidate the student’s learning, review what they have covered online and practice all assessments and techniques that have been taught.
-Summative clinical assessments will take place the day after the practicum, followed by cases and clinical assessments.
+In addition to the above online content, Level One students will attend a 4-5 day high quality practicum and assessment process that will help to consolidate the student’s learning, review what they have covered online and practice all assessments and techniques that have been taught.
+Summative clinical assessments will take place at the end of the practicum.

-Level One Canine is intended to take one academic year to complete, but students are given 24 months from the commencement of their studies, due to the challenges surrounding international travel at this time.
+Level One Canine is intended to take 8-10 months to complete, including the practicum, but students are given 24 months access from the commencement of their studies, to allow for any challenges faced.

-The Masterclass Pathway, includes: 16 online modules, 6 on-demand webinars, drop-in student sessions and case analysis plus self-directed learning, practical exploration, critical reflection and live practicum and assessments.
+The course includes: 16 online modules with extensive presentations, videos and transcriptions to help foreign students.
+6 on-demand webinars, live drop-in student sessions and case analysis plus self-directed learning, practical exploration, critical reflection and live practicum and assessments.

 Level of teaching and learning:

-The Masterclass Pathway has been written in line with the UK Academic Framework (Level 5-7) to guarantee that our students have undertaken a course of good academic and clinical standing.
+Level One has been written in line with the UK Academic Framework (Level 6-7) to guarantee that our students have undertaken a course of good academic and clinical standing.
 This means that students will have to feel comfortable engaging with new learning material, thinking autonomously (and critically) throughout the course and successfully completing the online elements.
 Students are then required to engage with written and practical/viva assessments and autonomously prepared clinical cases.
 All of this is required to pass the programme.

 Online format and internet requirements: